Research Article

 thatching, partitioning, food sources, medicinal applications, and fuel wood.

-Its rhizomes are particularly important in fishing, enhancing the buoyancy of
+Its rhizomes are particularly important for fishing and enhance the buoyancy of

 nets on the water's surface.
 Additionally, Nypa fruticans plays a crucial role in soil stabilization, erosion protection, and